wesnoth/haldric/FAQ.md

 This is a *lot* or work, and we will not be able to ship Haldric with all the existing mainline campaigns.

-For the initial release, we plan to include *Heir to the Throne* as the only mainline campaign.
+For the initial release, we plan to include *one* mainline campaign.
 More campaigns will be (re)added in later versions.

 In addition, there are a few people in high places who are not happy with the quality of Wesnoth's mainline campaigns.
 Authors might address this by rewriting large portions of the story and/or making use of new gameplay mechanics.